Skip to main content

 4Report on SignalConso

-SignalConso is France's official government platform for consumer complaints.
-It notifies the company and feeds into DGCCRF enforcement.
+SignalConso is France's official government complaint platform (signal.conso.gouv.fr), operated by the DGCCRF.
+It notifies the company and feeds DGCCRF enforcement priorities.

-Timeframe: Any time — especially if company is unresponsive or for serious breaches
+Timeframe: Any time — especially if the company is unresponsive or for serious breaches

 Practical tips:

-• Go to signal.conso.gouv.fr — the process takes about 5 minutes
+• Go to signal.conso.gouv.fr (English interface available) — the process takes about 5 minutes

-• Create an account or report as a guest.
-Select the type of problem, identify the company, describe what happened
+• Create an account or report as guest.
+Select the problem type, identify the company, describe what happened

-• You can report anonymously.
-However, providing your contact details allows DGCCRF to follow up if needed
+• You can report anonymously, but providing contact details allows DGCCRF follow-up

 • The company is notified and has 60 days to respond directly to you